A New Technology for an Old Business Problem

 At its simplest (and least useful) level, EFM is an expansion of the survey platforms often sold to companies by best of breed software survey vendors.
 But they go a step further and support the interception of customer transactions in an effort to find out what went wrong and fix it.

-When used comprehensively—usually in combination with a customer relationship management (CRM) system — EFM software solutions help systematically collect and analyze customer feedback from multiple channels in real time, with the goal of using that information to create changes that improve response time, service, and ultimately, profitability.
+When used comprehensively—often with tools such as chatbots or avatars, and in combination with a customer relationship management (CRM) system — EFM software solutions help systematically collect and analyze customer feedback from multiple channels in real time, with the goal of using that information to create changes that improve response time, service, and ultimately, profitability.
 That feedback can come from many sources, including conversations, Web site actions, social media networks and online chat.

 So as opposed to a survey platform, which might sample 1,000 people to understand what they collectively think about a specific issue, EFM may be used to find out if a specific customer has a problem, with the goal of immediately resolving it.
 EFM software implementations are often a prelude to a customer experience management program.